-For this mechanism, the ulMinKeySize and ulMaxKeySize fields of the CK_MECHANISM_INFO structure may or may not be used.
-The CAST, CAST3, and CAST128 (CAST5) ciphers have variable key sizes, and so for the key generation mechanisms for these ciphers, the ulMinKeySize and ulMaxKeySize fields of the CK_MECHANISM_INFO structure specify the supported range of key sizes, in bytes.
+mechanism. the ulMinKeySize and ulMaxKeySize fields the CK_MECHANISM_INFO structure may or may not be used.
+The CAST, CAST3, and CAST128 (CAST5) ciphers have variable key sizes, and so for the key generation mechanisms ulMaxKeySize fields for these ciphers, the ulMinKeySize and CK MECHANISM INFO structure specify the supported range of key sizes, in bytes.
 For the DES, DES3 (triple-DES), IDEA, and CDMF ciphers, these fields are not used.

-12.18.212.21.2 General block cipher ECB
+12.21.2 General block cipher ECB